MMDLOID/MMDLOID-s-Physics-Maker/README.md

 **MMDLOID's Physics Maker** is a powerful and easy-to-use tool designed to simplify the process of setting up physics for MMD (MikuMikuDance) models.

 ---
+## Dislcaimer

+PyInstaller-generated executables might be flagged by antivirus programs due to their structure, which can resemble malware.
+This is a common false positive caused by the way executables are packed.
+If you encounter issues, consider whitelisting the file or verifying the source code.
+---

 ## Features